Medicines - Be Safe, Be Confident Seminar

 - Right dose, dosage adjustments

 Troubleshooting – Common Overlooked Problems

-This final session of day one will bring to your attention some common, yet overlooked aspects of medication safety.
-Includes:
+This final session of day one will bring to your attention some common, yet overlooked, aspects of medication safety.
+It includes:

 - Brand and generic name confusion